hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/_examples/__init__.md

 **Variables:**

-* `MODE = 'dev'`: A string variable used to indicate the current mode (likely 'development' mode).
+* ``: A string variable used to indicate the current mode (likely 'development' mode).
 This variable is used for configuration, potentially influencing how the examples behave or what data they use.

 **Potential Errors or Improvements:**